matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 0 food in this place when this is called.
 And the same thing: find out where we are, get the ant there, alter the place, decrementing its food, and give the food to the ant.
 And put that ant back in there.

-Notice this alter, this assoc, took two key/value pairs.  `assoc` takes as many as you need.
-So this is changing two attributes of the map, and yielding a new map, and putting that back in p.
+Notice this `alter`, this `assoc`, took two key/value pairs.  `assoc` takes as many as you need.
+So this is changing two attributes of the map, and yielding a new map, and putting that back in `p`.
 Returns the same location.

 Oh, yeah.
 Note `move` returned a new location.
 That is the new state of the agent.
 It is the new place.
 So that is one of the few that